 7. Learn the Local Language

-Definitely not suggesting you go out and just pick up Italian before your trip, but it is super helpful to know the keywords below for when reading labels at the grocery store and ordering off menus at restaurants:
+I’m not suggesting you casually pick up Italian before your trip, but it is super helpful to know the keywords below for when reading labels at the grocery store and ordering off menus at restaurants:

 - Words to Know: Meat, Chicken, Ham, Pig, Goat, Hamburger, Beef, Egg, Milk, Cheese, Dairy, Lactose, Honey, Cow, etc.